Toukoms/aizoku/CONTRIBUTION.md

 Make sure:

 - You have **Ollama** installed and running
-- Your `.env` file is correctly configured with PostgreSQL
+- Your `.env` file is correctly configured

 ```bash
 pnpm dev